-6Point Athletes is about focusing on the 6Points listed below to help each student athlete be successful in their sport(s).
+6Point Athletes focuses on the 6Points listed below to help each athlete be successful in their sport(s).

 Agility: The ability to quickly and flawlessly change position of the

 Balance: Be able to maintain steadiness when in a static hold or in

 Power: When an athlete is able to apply his/her maximal strength in a short period of time.

 Reaction Time: Work on shortening the time elapsed between the

 stimulus to move and the beginning of the actual

 Speed: The athlete is able to perform a movement in a short period of time.

 I have found that working on one or more of these 6Points, along with other aspects of athletic training, are key to becoming a successful and strong athlete.
 Below are some training drills that focus on each one of the 6Points.

 Grab two cones and set your timer for 30 seconds.
 Place one cone by your feet and then take a big hop forward to place the other cone.